KYDronePilot/hdfm/README.md

  * Tkinter
  * ImageTk
  * Pillow (PIL, Python Imaging Library)
+     * If you are using windows, another user found that the Pillow package at [this link](https://www.lfd.uci.edu/%7Egohlke/pythonlibs/) solved errors with the program.

 The following python libraries are required, but most likely already installed.

  * os